Wandalen/wTools/module/core/clone_dyn/Readme.md

 ### Alternative

 There are few alternatives [dyn-clone](https://github.com/dtolnay/dyn-clone), [dyn-clonable](https://github.com/kardeiz/objekt-clonable).
 Unlike other options, this solution is more concise and demands less effort to use, all without compromising the quality of the outcome.
-Also, you can ask an inquiry and get answers, which is problematic in the case of alternatives.

 ### Basic use-case